Jesse-Best/WAGeoData/README.md

 Plugin can be directly downloaded through the QGIS plugin interface or from the WA Geo Data github repo.

 ### Requirements
-- QGIS version 3.40 or higher
+- Recommended QGIS version 3.40 or higher
 - Internet access

 ## Credit
-WMS data provided by © State of Western Australia (Department of Mines, Petroleum and Exploration) 2025
+WMS data provided by © State of Western Australia (Department of Mines, Petroleum and Exploration) 2025.

 ## License
 The WA Geo Data plugin is licensed under GNU General Public License Version 3.